Actions & Action Tokens

 - Rate Limiting: Limit actions per user per time period

-- Proof of Work: (Future) Optional PoW for anonymous actions
+- Proof of Work: Required for CONN (connection request) actions via the

 Action Token Types